amjarmed/shopping-99/README.md

 ### Hooks

+Hooks are functions that let you use state and other React features without writing a class component.

-Hooks allow function components to have access to state and other React features.
-Because of this, class components are generally no longer needed.
+- Allow functional components to have access to React state, lifecycle methods, and side effects.
-Hooks allow us to "hook" into React features such as state and lifecycle methods.

-``import React, { useState } from "react";
-``
+- Allow for reusable stateful logic between components via custom hooks.

+### Why Use Hooks?

+Simplify Components: Remove the need for class components; use functional components instead.
+State and Lifecycle: Manage state and lifecycle methods directly within functional components.
+Reusable Logic: Share stateful logic without altering the component hierarchy.
+Clean Code: Improve readability and maintenance by avoiding complex patterns like higher-order components and render props.

 ### Hook Rules